By Ken Zurski

 Dive from the fourteenth floor”

-The story of the original “Black Friday” begins with a man named Jay Gould.
+The original “Black Friday” begins with a man named Jay Gould.

 A leather maker turned New York railroad owner, Gould was the youngest of six children, the only boy, and a scrawny one at that; growing up to be barely five feet tall.
 What he lacked in size, however, he made up for in ambition.